nodemailer/wildduck/README.md

 - **username** is the username of the user.
 This is not an email address but authentication username, use only letters and numbers
 - **password** is the password for the user
-- **storage** (optional) is the maximum storage in bytes allowed for this user
+- **quota** (optional) is the maximum storage in bytes allowed for this user.
+If not set then the default value is used

 **Example**

 ```
 curl -XPOST "http://localhost:8080/user/create" -H 'content-type: application/json' -d '{
   "username": "testuser",
   "password": "secretpass"
 }'
 ```